 These 3 points add to other notions that students must absorb:

 If you plan on taking your Spanish learning further, perhaps even as far as university, you’ll need supplemental instruction on Spanish literature, and other cultural studies, as well as a more rigorous training in grammar and conversation.
 Better get those flashcards ready!

 For some students, their Spanish language training won’t start until they are 11 or 12.
 Not everyone is fortunate enough to have the opportunity to learn languages beforehand.
 Spanish language programs for teenagers allow students to improve their linguistic abilities, from verbal to written expression and comprehension, through quizzes and other types of testing.

 So let’s dive a bit deeper in the depths of this scholastic program, whose final goal is to bring each student closer to fluency of the Spanish language:

-At the end of junior high, students should be capable of exchanging basic information verbally and in writing, and understanding the gist of a simple text.
+Typically, when students reach the age of 14 or 15, they should be capable of exchanging basic information verbally and in writing, and understanding the gist of a simple text.

 A foreign language is not just a grouping of words, tenses and grammar rules.
 It’s a whole universe to learn!

 In high school, private lessons in addition to the regular Spanish course could become useful, especially to prepare for college entrance exams.
 Be careful to find out how much Spanish lessons cost in order to not bankrupt yourself!

 You have to choose the right Spanish instructor to help you learn a second language.
 To do so, we recommend figuring out your expectations and communicate this clearly to your teacher candidates.
 Questions to discuss are your aims, his or her methodology, where you will be working, etc.

-Once you have found the right teacher, he or she will prepare individualized classes to help you learn to speak Spanish.
+Once you have found the right teacher, he or she will prepare personalised classes to help you learn to speak Spanish.
 Your specific needs, strengths, and weaknesses will determine the exact make-up of the class.
-This means that the focus could centre around Spanish verbs or conversational Spanish, depending on the learner.
-You’ll go from being an absolute beginner to advanced Spanish in no time at all!
+This means that the focus could centre around Spanish verbs or conversational Spanish, depending on you.

 As you get older and have more years of Spanish under your belt, you can naturally expect to study more complex aspects of the language.
 The students should possess intermediate level Spanish, although they are probably not bilingual in English and Spanish.

-As for junior high, the high school Spanish program cannot be explained in a few lines.
-Still, here are a few points that students will learn between their freshman and senior year:
+High school Spanish programs cannot be explained in a few lines.
+Still, here are a few points that students will learn:

 In terms of Spanish civilization, students might encounter aspects of the following in a Spanish test: